Not over yet

 ‘Most thorough.’
 Taking up his pen, he signed where indicated, took the two sheets and tapped them into order on the desk, then handed them across.
 ‘Don’t come back to this office, Ms Dalshiel.’

-‘I’d think the chances of that are rather remote.’
+‘I’d say the likelihood of that is rather remote.’

-He got up, she got up and departed, he went round the back of Jenny’s desk and watched Dalshiel walk out to the flagstoned footpath, went into the kitchenette to make a coffee, then sat in his chair, thinking.
+They both got up, she departed, he went round the back of Jenny’s desk and watched Dalshiel walk out to the flagstoned footpath, went into the kitchenette to make a coffee, then sat in his chair, thinking.

 About seven minutes later, Jenny returned and the two of them went through the disc they’d recorded.
 ‘Is it enough?’ she asked.

-‘Oh it’s more than enough but it still doesn’t stop her doing her worst.’
+‘Oh it’s more than enough but it still doesn’t stop her doing her worst first.’

 ‘Jenny, promise me you won’t do anything.’

 ‘Me?
-No, it won’t be me, I can assure you.
+It won’t be me, I can assure you.
 I just have acute hearing and heard some little birds talking.’

-Her phone went, it was Amelie.
-‘Text.’
+Her phone went, it was Amelie’s text.
 Miles went to prepare the breakfast.

-She read it, dressed and came out to the galley.
-‘Miles, brace yourself, hold onto something.
-‘It’s Penny – fished out the same way.
-Not the Shad Thames this time, closer to her home – the canal near her place.
-No rape, nothing like that, no violence other than having lost her balance, fallen and cracked her head on the concrete block, then rolled into the canal.’
+She came out to the galley.
+‘Miles, brace yourself, it’s Penny – fished out the same way.
+Not the Shad Thames this time, closer to her home – no rape, no violence other than having lost her balance, fallen and cracked her head on a concrete block, then rolled into the canal.’